-- 91. Traffic Signs: The developer shall be responsible for placement and maintenance of temporary regulatory signs before issuance of any Certificates of Occupancy. - 92.
-New Street Names and Numbers: The name of the development and its streets and house/building numbers shall be approved by the Town Manager prior to issuance of a Zoning Compliance Permit.

-- 93. As-Built Plans: Prior to the issuance of a Certificate of Occupancy, the developer shall provide certified as-built plans for building footprints, parking lots, street improvements, storm drainage systems and stormwater management structures, and all other impervious surfaces, and a tally of the constructed impervious area.
-The asbuilt plans should be in DXF binary format using State plane coordinates and NAVD 88.
-[Town Design Manual Chapter 10] - 94.
-Vested Right: Approval of a Conditional Zoning District and the associated district specific plan constitutes a site specific development plan establishing a vested right.
-During the period of vesting, this permit may be subject to subsequent changes to Town regulations to the extent such regulations have been enacted under authority other than the Town's zoning authority. - 95.
-Continued Validity: Continued validity and effectiveness of this approval shall be expressly conditioned on the continued compliance with the plans and conditions listed above. - 96.
-Non-Severability: If any of the above conditions is held to be invalid, approval in its entirety shall be void. - 97.
-Not-Comprehensive: The listing of these standard stipulations, and the specific stipulations applicable to this Permit, is not intended to be comprehensive and does not exclude other state and local laws and regulations which may be applicable to this Permit and development project.
+- 112. Traffic Signs: The developer shall be responsible for placement and maintenance of temporary regulatory signs before issuance of any Certificates of Occupancy. - 113.
+New Street Names and Numbers: The name of the development and its streets and house/building numbers shall be approved by the Town Manager prior to issuance of a Zoning Compliance Permit. - 114.
+As-Built Plans: Prior to the issuance of a Certificate of Occupancy, the developer shall provide certified as-built plans for building footprints, parking lots, street improvements, storm drainage systems and stormwater management structures, and all other impervious surfaces, and a tally of the constructed impervious area.
+The as-built plans should be in DXF binary format using State plane coordinates and NAVD 88.
+[Town of Chapel Hill Design Manual] - 115.
+Vested Right: This Conditional Zoning constitutes a site specific development plan (and is defined as such in the Chapel Hill Land Use Management Ordinance) establishing a vested right as provided by N.C.G.S.
+Section 160A-385.1 and the Chapel Hill Land Use Management Ordinance.
+During the period of vesting this permit may be subject to subsequent changes to Town regulations to the extent such regulations have been enacted under authority other than the Town's zoning authority. - 116.
+Continued Validity: Continued validity and effectiveness of this approval shall be expressly conditioned on the continued compliance with the plans and conditions listed above. - 117.
+Non-Severability: If any of the above conditions is held to be invalid, approval in its entirety shall be void. - 118.
+Non-Comprehensive: The listing of these standard stipulations and the specific stipulations applicable to this Permit, are not intended to be comprehensive and do not exclude other state and local laws and regulations which may be applicable to this Permit and development project.

-BE IT FURTHER RESOLVED that the Council hereby approves the application for a Conditional Zoning at the Rosemary-Columbia Street Hotel property assemblage located at 108, 110, 114 W. Rosemary Street; 205 N. Columbia St., and 208 Pritchard Avenue.
+BE IT FURTHER ORDAINED that the Council hereby approves the application for a Conditional Zoning at the Residence Inn - Summit Place property located at 101-111 Erwin Road.

-This the day of , 2021.
+This the 10th day of November, 2021.